sighupio/gatekeeper-policy-manager/README.md

 library's `html/template`, plus a small amount of Alpine.js for interactivity.
 There is no separate frontend build.

+Alpine.js is vendored as `static/ssr/alpine.min.js`.
+Its version is pinned in `package.json` so Dependabot tracks it; after a bump, run `mise run vendor-alpine` to refresh the vendored file (the `check-alpine-version` task, part of `mise run lint`, fails if the two drift).

 To develop GPM, run these commands:

 ```bash